mlafleur/mlafleur.github.io/_posts/2016-03-16-super-simple-outlook-add-in.md

 ---
-Title: Super Simple Outlook Add-in
+title: Super Simple Outlook Add-in
+subtitle: Building an add-in using nothing more than a static HTML page and a Manifest
-Excerpt: >
+excerpt: >
   Building a very simple add-in using just a single HTML page, a couple of images assets and an XML manifest file that tells Outlook what to do.
 All stored on
   GitHub and hosted on Azure for free.
-Tags:
+tags:
   - Add-ins
   - JavaScript
   - Office